Business Activity Statement(BAS) For Small Businesses Explained: A Full Guide

 1. Know your GST reporting and payment dates

 To complete their GST returns, all businesses registered for GST will use the business activity statement.
-Your business activity statement will specify whether your GST reporting and payment cycle is monthly, quarterly, or annually.
+Your business activity statement will specify whether your GST reporting and payment cycle is monthly, quarterly, or annually.2.
+Choose either accrual or non-accrual

 When you sign up for the GST, you must choose whether to record your transactions on an accrual basis or a cash basis.
 If you choose to report your GST using the accruals basis, you must do so when you either generate your sales invoice or receive your expense invoice.
 This is the case regardless of whether or not you have received or made a payment for the invoice.

-When using a cash basis, also known as a non-accrual basis, you report your Goods and Services Tax (GST) based on when cash is received or paid out, regardless of when the transaction took place.
+When using a cash basis, also known as a non-accrual basis, you report your Goods and Services Tax (GST) based on when cash is received or paid out, regardless of when the transaction took place.3.
+Reconcile and complete your BAS form

 You can determine the amount of GST you owe (or are owed) for the applicable reporting period by running an Activity Statement from your software or manually adding up all of the data.
-This will offer you guidance to your obligations and allow you or your accountant a starting point from which to verify your accounting file.
+This will offer you guidance to your obligations and allow you or your accountant a starting point from which to verify your accounting file.4.
+Lodge

 If you are okay with the data from your accounting system, you can send the completed form to the ATO by email or electronically through the ATO portal if you are using electronic filing.
 You can email the software file to your agent or accountant, who will double-check your data and submit your BAS.
 If you are using an agent or accountant, this allows you to save time.
 They might alter the numbers compared to the prior reporting period, fix any errors, and add any extra data that might be lacking.
 Be sure to make your payments on time or notify the ATO of the schedule you intend to use for payments.